-Spooky Halloweens are great, but you don’t want the scary stories to be about whats happening inside your child’s mouth.
+Spooky Halloweens are great, but you don’t want the scary stories to be about whats happening to your child’s teeth.
 During the upcoming candy extravaganza, here are a few tips from your San Francisco dentist to help maintain your child’s dental health.

 When your child is finished trick-or-treating, he or she will probably be eager to show you their treasure-trove of sugary loot.
 This is your chance to go through and remove the real problem-causers.
 So, how do you convince your child to relinquish a portion of their holiday loot?
 Have something ready for trade: it can be a few small special toys or privileges, or a fun outing.
 If you can enact a trade that leaves your child feeling richer, you can quietly get rid of the most dangerous types of treats: